cakephp/docs/en/deployment.rst

 .. warning::

+    If you are using deprecated class names in your project or plugins, don't combine this with ``-a``/``--classmap-authoritative``.
+This breaks the class aliases.
-    Do not combine this with ``-a``/``--classmap-authoritative``, as this breaks class aliases.
-Instead, you can use the `mentioned option 2b <https://getcomposer.org/doc/articles/autoloader-optimization.md#optimization-level-2-b-apcu-cache>`_. instead using ``--apcu`` as additional optimization if APCu is installed.
+    Instead, you can use the `mentioned option 2b <https://getcomposer.org/doc/articles/autoloader-optimization.md#optimization-level-2-b-apcu-cache>`_ instead using ``--apcu`` as additional optimization if APCu is installed.

 Since handling static assets, such as images, JavaScript and CSS files of plugins, through the ``Dispatcher`` is incredibly inefficient, it is strongly